 And to reinforce his tough message he uses a hugely scandalous image.
 We in the twenty-first century understand his reference to "carrying the cross" in a totally different way from what the large crowds would have heard.
-We hear the Cross linked intimately with the Resurrection and so when Jesus talks about the cost of discipleship it has a great deal of meaning for us.
-However, those original listeners would have heard the reference to the cross as a call to an odious, publicly humiliating act, to doing something they would never, ever, have considered doing.
+We hear the Cross linked intimately with the Resurrection and so when Jesus talks about the cost of discipleship it has a great deal of ultimately positive meaning for us.
+However, those original listeners would have heard the reference to the cross as a call to an odious, publicly humiliating act, a call to do something they would never, ever, have considered doing.
 To the large, adulating, religious-rock-star adoring crowd such words must have grated like nails on a chalkboard.

-It was to such a large crowd of followers that Jesus turned and confronted them and dampened their enthusiasm with this startling challenge to surrender everything if they intended to continue to follow them.
-But before we dig any deeper we need to understand is the word "hate" as in "whoever comes to me and does not hate father and mother ..."
+But it was precisely to such a large crowd of followers that Jesus turned and confronted them and dampened their enthusiasm with this startling challenge to surrender everything if they intended to continue to follow them.
+But before we are able to dig any deeper we need to understand the word "hate" as in "whoever comes to me and does not hate father and mother ..."
 The word translated "hate" here is not the emotion-filled word we experience in the scream "I hate you!"
-If that was the case, this verse would undo all the calls to love, to understand, to forgive, to care for others especially one's own family, found throughout both Old and New Testaments.
-The word "hate"

-here is a Semitic way of expressing detachment, a turning away from.
-Hating one's own life is not a call to self-loathing, to throw one's body across the doorway and beg the world to trample on it as though it were a doormat.
+If that was the case, this verse would undo all the calls to love, to understand, to forgive, to care for others especially one's own family that are found throughout both Old and New Testaments.
+The word "hate" here is a Semitic way of expressing detachment, a turning away from.
+Hating one's own life is not here a call to self-loathing, to throw one's body across the doorway and beg the world to trample on it as though it were a doormat.
 The apostle Paul in Colossians even called such "self-imposed piety, humility, and severe treatment of the body" as valueless.